UclCommander/Dan/README.md

 ###Running the bot

-In the terminal, run the following:
+In the terminal, run the following in the project directory:
 ```
-php dan
+./dan
 ```